-Main interests: Urban and Regional Economics, Development Economics, Income Inequality,
+My work focuses on Urban and Regional Economics, Development Economics, Income Inequality.

 Research grant (2017-2020) by the German Research Foundation (DFG) for the project Shining (New) Light on Regional Inequality, Convergence and Development, jointly with Richard Bluhm and Christian Lessmann.
 Click here for more information.

 Click here to download my CV.

 - The Emperor's Geography - City Locations, Nature and Institutional Optimization,

 joint work with Christian Düben, Conditionally Accepted at Economic Journal, Working Paper version